27 Domain Name System Part 3 – Dynamic DNS

 - Remove the static IP addresses from Tiny Core Linux clients by commenting out the rules for static IP assignment

-Figure 1a – removing the static IP NOTE: Make sure that each client device keeps its unique hostnames!
-If there are two computers assigned with the same hostname it will cause issues with the DNS records so to limit future pains in the brain, double check your hostnames.
+NOTE: Ensure that each client device maintains its unique hostname.
+If two computers are assigned the same hostname, it will cause issues with the DNS records.
+To limit future headaches, double-check your hostnames.

 - Label and organize your network as necessary